hmxmilohax/rock-band-3-deluxe/readme.md

 Also make sure to disable any enabled updates for Rock Band 3 in Aurora.
 Rock Band 3 deluxe rolls TU5 into its base installation.
 If you are also running [RB3Enhanced](https://github.com/RBEnhanced/RB3Enhanced), grab the optional folders in "/_build/_optional-xbox-rb3e-rawfiles/" and place the "config" and "ui" folders next to the "gen" folder on your Xbox

+On Wii (PROS ONLY), extract your Rock Band 3 ISO using [WIT](https://wit.wiimm.de/download.html), copy the files in "extracted_rb3/DATA/files/gen" to "_build/wii/".
+Once copied, run "_build_wii.bat", then copy all the files in "_build/wii/" back to "extracted_rb3/DATA/files/gen" and repack using the "copy" command in wit.
+Subsequent builds do not require copying the files from your extracted iso to "_build/wii/".
+Copy to your wii using whatever method you usually use, or drag the ISO onto Dolphin to boot.

 Run the build script again to pull any new updates committed to the repo and rebuild a new ark.

 ## Songs